SEVEN STEPS TO CREATING EMAIL CAMPAIGNS THAT CONVERT

-With the global movement of superyachts, and the ensuing travel of the marine businesses that work to support them as they travel the world, email marketing is a great option for shore-based businesses to target industry decision-makers via their inbox.
+With the global movement of superyachts, and the ensuing travel of the marine businesses that work to support them as they travel, email marketing is a great option for shore-based businesses to target key on-board decision-makers via their inbox.

 When sending an email campaign, you’ll first need a list of email addresses that have ‘opted-in’ to your communications, giving their permission to be contacted.
-Create an attractive online sign-up form with a strong-call-to-action to draw subscribers in, offering added value in exchange for their personal details - perhaps a prize, or insights in the way of content, offers and updates.
+To gain subscribers, create an attractive online sign-up form with a strong-call-to-action to draw users in, offering added value in exchange for their personal details - perhaps a prize, or industry insight in the way of content, offers and updates.

 Second to gaining permission from your recipients is gaining access to their inboxes.
 Although nothing secures guaranteed email deliverability, AWeber recommends that ‘whitelisting’ works to the advantage of the savvy email marketer.
 In order to whitelist your emails, you will need to find an Internet Service Provider (ISP) that offers such capabilities, so that your email marketing can be readily welcomed into users inboxes, rather than being hidden away in their spam.